soupe de pois et de laitue | translation : pea + lettuce soup

 1 small iceberg lettuce, roughly chopped

-1 large, or 2 small potatoes, peeled and sliced
+2 x large potatoes, peeled and sliced

 1 brown onion, chopped

 Crusty bread and butter, for serving